A 90-year-old man spent $10,000 on ads complaining about slow Internet. He got AT&T’s attention.

 Unlike many Americans, Epstein had more than $10,000 to deploy toward his quest for faster service.
-So he took out an ad in the Wall Street Journal with a message for the head of the world’s largest telecommunications company.
+He took out an ad in the Wall Street Journal with a message for the head of the world’s largest telecommunications company.

 “AT&T prides itself as a leader in electronic communications,” he wrote in an ad that ran in the Journal on Feb.
 3 — targeted to Dallas and New York, Epstein said, in an effort to catch the eyes of company headquarters and investors.
 “Unfortunately, for the people who live in N. Hollywood, CA 91607, AT&T is now a major disappointment.”